 - The initial release includes an air atmosphere, with promise of a later upgrade to inert gas

 Which Will You Choose?

-As you can see, there are a wide range of metal additive manufacturing machines, all which come with a series of advantages and disadvantages.
+As you can see, there is a wide range of metal additive manufacturing machines, all of which come with a series of advantages and disadvantages.
 APG is investing in a number of binder jetting capabilities to fit a variety of customer needs.
 Contact us to learn more.